 • Organise car-pooling between parents.

-• Get hi-vis tops for all the children and supervise walking home.
+• Get hi-vis tops for all the children and supervise them walking home.

-• Write to all parents to request that children are collected during winter months.
+• Write to all parents to request that children are to be collected during the winter months.

-• Run the club at an earlier time during Winter.
+• Run the club at an earlier time during the winter.

 • Keep all the children at the club until they are collected.

 • Ensure we have 2 contact numbers for all children.

 As each idea was raised, it was met with reasons why it could and why it couldn’t be done.
 After about 30 minutes, someone asked: “How many children walked home in the dark last Friday?”.
 Initially, nobody knew.